navaris/appshell/packages/manifest-webpack-plugin/README.md

   TestModule/Foo: # Must match the scope/module defined in ModuleFederationPlugin
     url: ${APPS_TEST_URL}/remoteEntry.js # Environment variables will be expanded when the global runtime manifest is generated.
     metadata: # Use metadata to provide additional information
-    url: ${APPS_TEST_URL}/remoteEntry.js # Environment variables will be expanded when the global runtime manifest is generated.
-    metadata: # Use metadata to provide additional information
       route: ${FOO_ROUTE}
       displayName: Foo App
       displayGroup: main